BitcoinDesign/Bitcoin-Core-App/README.md

 ![Bitcoin Core App major versions](/images/bitcoin-core-app-versions.png)

+### Primary long-term goal

+To create a user friendly Bitcoin Core GUI targeted at storing and securing a users Bitcoin savings that is backed by their own node.
+This would also include an optional companion mobile signing app that can be part of a multi-sig setup.

 ### Version 1.0: Node runner

 Initial goal is to get more people to run nodes on smartphones, by offering a simple, elegant experience.
 The UI is focused on a highly visual block clock.
 Functionality is limited, but users should be able to connect other applications to the node.